aslagle/reactive-table/README.md

 #### Inline Editing

-You can allow inline updates for the field by passing it a an `edit` value:
+You can allow inline updates for the field by passing it an `edit` value:

     { fields: [
         { key: 'name', label: 'Name', edit: Meteor.users },